tannerwelsh/dotfiles/LOG_LINUX.md

 For Logitech keyboard/mouse, can use `xbindkeys` and `xautomation` package to re-map key/mouse button presses to system commands.
 More info: https://support.system76.com/articles/custom-mouse-buttons/

+Re-mapping keys can be done with `setxkbmap` or `xmodmap` (which is the old way). `xmodmap` is useful for one-off changes.
+More info: https://utcc.utoronto.ca/~cks/space/blog/unix/XKeyboardRemappingNotes

 ## Running Programs on Start (Autostarting)

 There are various points in the boot process to hook into for starting a particular program.